lightbug-io/docs/guides/index.md

   - title: Adding your first device
     details: Get started with a Cloud account, add your first device, setup a plan, and start tracking.
     link: /guides/adding-your-first-device
+  - title: Setup HTTP Push Notifications
+    details: Learn how to set up webhooks to receive real-time notifications for device events.
+    link: /guides/notifications-setup-http
-  - title: Browser Hard Refresh Guide
+  - title: Setup SQS Notifications
-    details: Learn how to perform a hard refresh in different browsers to resolve display issues and ensure you see the latest updates.
+    details: Integrate AWS SQS to receive device notifications via our platform, with a step-by-step guide.
-    link: /guides/browser-hard-refresh
+    link: /guides/notifications-setup-sqs
 ---

-If you want to request coverage of a specific topic, or have any questions, please [contact us](https://lightbug.io/contact/).
+- [Browser Hard Refresh Guide](/guides/browser-hard-refresh): Learn how to perform a hard refresh in different browsers to resolve display issues and ensure you see the latest updates.

 ### Older guides